avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

   is defined as reference.
 This can be changed in the ``ana3AIMEC/local_ana3AIMECCfg.ini`` as explained in :ref:`moduleAna3AIMEC:Defining the reference simulation`.

 ..
-Note:: The spatial resolution of the DEM and its extend can differ from the result raster data.
+Note:: The spatial resolution of the DEM and its extent can differ from the result raster data.
           Spatial resolution can also differ between simulations.
-If this is the case, the spatial resolution of the reference simulation results rasters is used (default) or the resolution specified in the configuration file (``cellSizeSL``) is used if this one is provided.
+If this is the case, the spatial resolution of the reference simulation results raster is used (default) or the resolution specified in the configuration file (``cellSizeSL``) is used if this one is provided.
           This way, all simulations will be transformed and analyzed using the same resolution.